ewrogers/gala-docker/README.md

   gala-node:latest
 ```

 Repeat the following while changing the `--name`, `-e NODE_SPECIFIER=`, `--env-file=` and `-v machine-id-xxx:/etc/machine-id` values as necessary.
 You can do this for as many accounts and nodes as you need per account.
+If you are just running a single node for an account, you can leave off the `NODE_SPECIFIER` argument, as the default of `1` will suffice.

-### Peeking into the Container
+## Checking Node Progress

 You may be wondering why we specified the `-it` command line arguments while also using the `-d` (daemon) background flag.
 This gives an interactive TTY terminal that we can use to "peek" and see how the node is running.